QuickyFinger/A-gentle-python-implementation-of-some-classical-machine-learning-algorithms/README.md

 For decision tree, I use this tutorial https://github.com/Rudo-erek/decision-tree as a guide.
 Thanks for Rudo-erek's contribution.
 For more details about decision tree, please refer to **Statistic Learning Method** by **Hang Li**.
 There might be some bugs in my code, since I haven't checked carefully.

 As Andrew Ng is fond of saying: "applied machine learning is basically feature engineering."
+Many times in machine learning, the only way to know if an approach will work is to try it out!

 ## demo code usage:
 In the terminal, type: